TrashPanda/a_blog/views/comments.md

-Since the ejs comments system is not working for now:
+Since the ejs comments system is not working for now(i.e: it sux):

 Main page:
 index.ejs